Estimated reading time: 6 minutes

 Sounds or Vibrations?

-It’s been suggested that geckos are, just as snakes, very good at detecting vibrations in the air or on surfaces.
-Since sound is a vibration this can be the cause that crested geckos can “hear” certain sounds.
+It’s been suggested that geckos are very good at detecting vibrations in the air or on surfaces, just like snakes.
+Since sound is a vibration, this can cause crested geckos to “hear” certain sounds.

-For example, opening the cage doors will cause vibrations that can be picked up through the air.
-It would also be possible that the vibrations can be detected through the branches where a crested gecko sits on.
-More research is needed to determine how geckos pick up these vibrations.
+For example, opening the cage doors will cause vibrations that crested geckos can pick up through the air.
+It would also be possible that crested geckos can detect the vibrations through the branches where a crested gecko sits on.
+However, more research is needed to determine how geckos pick up these vibrations.

 Sensitivity to Everyday Sounds